YonghaoHe/LFFD-A-Light-and-Fast-Face-Detector-for-Edge-Devices/license_plate_detection/README.md

 ### Recent Update
 * `2019.10.02` model v1 for CCPD dataset is released.
+* `2020.03.27` model v1_small for CCPD dataset is released.(half parameters, much faster, much more friendly for edge devices)

 ### Brief Introduction to Model Version
 * v1 - is designed for CCPD dataset, covering LP scale [64, 512].
 It has 3 branches.
 Please check
 `./symbol_farm/symbol_structures.xlsx` for details.
+* v1_small - the same as v1 but has less parameters, resulting much faster inference speed.
+Please check `./symbol_farm/symbol_64_512_16L_3scales_v1_small.py` for details.

 ### Inference Latency